fieldtrip/website/development/forward.md

 The forward module comprises a complete toolbox of high-quality forward methods, i.e. it contains all functions to set up the volume conduction models of the head and to compute the leadfields.
 Using the high-level FieldTrip functions and the inverse module, these can be used for reconstructing the sources given real experimental MEG and EEG data.

-The objective of supplying these low-level functions as a seperate module/toolbox are to
+The objective of supplying these low-level functions as a separate module/toolbox are to

  1.  facilitate the reuse of these functions in other open-source projects (e.g. EEGLAB, SPM)
  2.  facilitate the implementation and support for new inverse methods, esp. for external users/contributors
  3.  facilitate the implementation of advanced features

 The low-level functions for source estimation/reconstruction are contained in the [development:forward](/development/forward) and [development:inverse](/development/inverse) toolboxes, which are released together with FieldTrip.
-If you are interested in using them seperately from the FieldTrip main functions, you can also download them separately  [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/modules).
+If you are interested in using them separately from the FieldTrip main functions, you can also download them separately  [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/modules).
 For reference: in the past the forward and inverse modules were combined in a single "forwinv" toolbox.

 Please note that if you are an end-user interested in analyzing experimental EEG/MEG data, you will probably want to use the high-level FieldTrip functions.
 The functions such as **[ft_preprocessing](/reference/ft_preprocessing)**, **[ft_timelockanalysis](/reference/ft_timelockanalysis)** and **[ft_sourceanalysis](/reference/ft_sourceanalysis)** provide a user-friendly interface that take care of all relevant analysis steps and the data bookkeeping.